doppelganger113/exceptionbag/README.md

-# ErrorBag
+# ExceptionBag

 Node.js package for easier error composition and debugging.

-Provides `ErrorBag` type of Error class that allows adding metadata to errors and chaining the errors to create more descriptive messages about the error failure flow.
+Provides `ExceptionBag` type of Error class that allows adding metadata to errors and chaining the errors to create more descriptive messages about the error failure flow.

 [[_TOC_]]